 The sturdiness of the body’s build means that the battery and the majority of the important technology is protected by the hard shell.

 So even if your drone takes a particularly bad crash, more often than not, the drone will be alright.

-That being said, the propellors aren’t quite as sturdy as the body.
-The propellors that come with the Spark will break or snap if they take a bad hit.
+That being said, the propellers aren’t quite as sturdy as the body.
+The propellers that come with the Spark will break or snap if they take a bad hit.

 Luckily though, they’re easily replaced, and can even be upgraded with more strong and durable ones.